-Envir onmental Issue Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact b) Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect?
+Envi ronmental Issue Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact b ) Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect?
 XII.
-MI NERAL RESOURCES: Would the project: a) b) the region and the residents of the state? , delineated on a local general plan, specific plan or other land use plan?
+M NERAL RESOURCES: Would the project: a Result in the loss of availability of a known mineral resource that would be a value to the region and the residents of the state?
+Result in the loss of availability of a locally important mineral resource recovery site ~ delineated on a local general plan, specific plan or other land use plan?
 XIII.
-NO DISE: Would the project result in: a) Generation of a substantial temporary or permanent increase in ambient noise levels in the vicinity of the project in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies? • b) Generation of excessive groundborne vibration or groundborne noise levels?
-C) For a project located within the vicinity of a private airstrip or an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels? • XIV.
-PC DPULATION AND HOUSING: Would the project; a) example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? • b) Displace substantial numbers of existing people or housing, necessitating the construction of replacement housing elsewhere?
+N OISE: Would the project result in: а Generation of a substantial temporary or permanent increase in ambient noise levels in the vicinity of the project in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies? • b , C For a project located within the vicinity of a private airstrip or an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels? • XIV.
+P OPULATION AND HOUSING: Would the project; Induce substantial unplanned population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? • b ) Displace substantial numbers of existing people or housing, necessitating the construction of replacement housing elsewhere?
 XV.
-PU BLIC SERVICES: a) Result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times, or other performance objectives for any of the public services: i.
+Pl IBLIC SERVICES: а Result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times, or other performance objectives for any of the public services: i.
 Fire protection? ii.
 Police protection? iii.
 Schools? iv.
 Parks? v.
 Other public facilities?
 XVI.
-Re CREATION: a) Would the project increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated? • b) • XVII.
-TI RANSPORTATION: Would the project: a) Conflict with a program, plan, ordinance or policy addressing the circulation system, including transit, roadway, bicycle and pedestrian facilities? •
+R ECREATION: а ) Would the project increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated? • b Does the project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment? • XVII.
+T RANSPORTATION: Would the project: а Conflict with a program, plan, ordinance or policy addressing the circulation system, including transit, roadway, bicycle and pedestrian facilities? •